Life aboard HMB Endeavour

 Fresh food

 Cook took on board fresh food and water at every port.
 Although this provided variety and a healthy addition to the rations, the men often grumbled preferring their usual fare.
 Fresh food traded in ports included breadfruit, bananas, taro, pandanus nuts, coconuts, fish, including stingrays, sea birds, turtles, shellfish (including oysters) and even kangaroo.
-In the longer-term ports sets of trading guidelines were sometimes established; a spike nail for a small pig, a hatchet for a hog, a small spike nail for a chicken, and twenty coconuts or breadfruit for a forty-penny nail.
 While at sea sailors shot birds and caught rats and fish.

 Sauerkraut